OKSANA AMADOR

 More

-ESTEPHANIE SUNGA, Senior Program & Events Manager
+ESTEPHANIE SUNGA, Programs & Events Director

 Before joining the NPH team, Estephanie worked with Hamilton Families to provide case management and to develop youth programs supporting formerly homeless families and youth.
-Prior to that, Estephanie managed an at-risk youth program in SF’s South of Market, oversaw youth services, connected newly migrated families with local resources.
+Prior to that, Estephanie managed an at-risk youth program in SF’s South of Market, oversaw youth services, and connected newly migrated families with local resources.

 Estephanie holds a B.A. in Politics from the University of San Francisco.